tkem/uritools/docs/index.rst

 .. autofunction:: uricompose

-Results of :func:`urisplit()`
+Results of :func:`urisplit`
 ------------------------------------------------------------------------

 Result objects from the :func:`urisplit` function are actually instances of subclasses of :class:`collections.namedtuple`.

 .. autoclass:: SplitResult
    :members:
-..   :undoc-members: